What we know about the Moscow concert hall attack | KRDO

 ISIS has claimed responsibility for the massacre, which saw armed assailants storm a popular concert venue complex on the outskirts of Moscow, killing more than 130 people.

 Nearly a dozen people have been detained in connection with the atrocity, according to authorities.
-Among them, four suspected gunmen from the former Soviet republic of Tajikistan have been remanded into pre-trial detention.
+Among them, four suspected gunmen from the former Soviet republic of Tajikistan have been charged with terrorism and remanded into pre-trial detention.

 Here’s what we know.